SIB1 & Cell Selection

 What SIB1 is and how it arrives

 System Information Block 1 (SIB1) is carried on PDSCH, scheduled by DCI 1_0 with SI-RNTI.
-We just decoded that DCI in the previous section: SIB1 is at RBs 24–38, symbols 2–12, of slot 2, using MCS 5 (QPSK, code rate 0.38).
+It is scheduled by the DCI decoded in blind decoding: SIB1 is at RBs 24–38, symbols 2–12, of slot 2, using MCS 5 (QPSK, code rate 0.38).

 SIB1 is transmitted periodically every 160 ms (default), with up to 8 repetitions within that period for coverage.
 A UE that misses one can catch the next repetition without waiting the full 160 ms.